 Unlike its Federation partners, Snitterfield is not a church school but nonetheless enjoys good links with the village church, St James the Great.
 The school is proud of its proven ability to give children a sense of values, and pupils are taught about different faiths and traditions alongside those represented in the school.
 The school holds regular assemblies, which, in line with statutory regulations, are broadly Christian, though non-denominational.

-The school building still retains many traditional features but over the years has seen a number of improvements, including three extra classrooms, a library, a computer suite which is used by all children, vastly improved provision for our Foundation and Key Stage 1 children and a dining room/resource area.
+The school building still retains many traditional features but over the years has seen a number of improvements, including three extra classrooms, a library, a computer are which is used by all children, vastly improved provision for our Foundation and Key Stage 1 children and a dining room/resource area.
 (School meals are prepared on the premises by the school cook.)
 The school has its own pond and wildlife area which provides opportunities for regular hands-on explorations in science.
 For PE, the school has its own field and children benefit from qualified sports coaches.
 There is a well-developed Forest School area located to the rear of the school which is utilised to its full potential.